ShahzaibAhmad05/ShahzaibAhmad05/README.md

       <td>
         <h2>PrintStruct</h2>
         <p>
-          A python CLI script for printing the Structure of your Project in a Visually easy-to-read format.
+          A python CLI tool for printing the Structure of your Project in a Visually easy-to-read format.
 Works with gitignore files.
         </p>
         <br>
       </td>